Mike Tyson has brought back the pre-1990s’ Baddest Man on the Planet’ persona for his forthcoming clash with Roy Jones Jr.

 Before an enforced hiatus in his career due to incarceration, Tyson was known by the moniker for the fear he brought to the ring.

 Upon getting out of jail in the early 1990s and a newly-devout Muslim, Tyson opted for a much calmer exterior.
-That was until the likes of Evander Holyfield and Lennox Lewis backed him into a corner.
+That was until Evander Holyfield, and Lennox Lewis backed him into a corner.

-The BMP came back for those two fights but soon faded into the background never to return.
+The BMP returned for those two fights but soon faded into the background, never returning.

-Fifteen years later and Tyson is bringing the BMP to his ‘exhibition’ with former pound for pound king Jones.
+Fifteen years later, Tyson brings the BMP to his ‘exhibition’ with former pound-for-pound king Jones.